jamesrosssharp/SLURM/doc/SLURMSNG.md

 Samples
 -------

-Samples occupy max 20kB.
+Samples should occupy max 20kB.
 For "Num samples" entries, each entry has the following header:

 1. Magic "SA" - 2 bytes
 2. Bit depth - 1 byte (0 = 8 bit, 1 = 16 bit)